top of page

 3761384 PTE.
 E. RUXTON.
 7 - THE KING'S .
 R.

-EM(T), EM(AER) EM(TAVR) EIIR and any late issues of EM's post 1967.
+EM(T), EM(AER) EM(TAVR) EIIR and any late issues of EM's from early 1961.

 22268355 SGT.
 D. F. G. YATES.
 RB.